glorphindale/langohr.docs/articles/queues.md

 and so on.
 An example to demonstrate how to access some of those attributes:

 {% gist %}

-### Exclusive consumers
+### Exclusive Consumers

 Consumers can request exclusive access to the queue (meaning only this consumer can access the queue).
 This is useful when you want a long-lived shared queue to be temporarily accessible by just one application (or thread, or process).
-If the application employing the exclusive consumer crashes or loses the TCP connection to the broker, then the channel is closed and the exclusive consumer is cancelled.
+If the application employing the exclusive consumer crashes or loses the
+TCP connection to the broker, then the channel is closed and the exclusive consumer is cancelled.

-To exclusively receive messages from the queue, pass the ":exclusive" option to {% yard_link AMQP::Queue#subscribe %}:
+To exclusively receive messages from the queue, pass the `:exclusive` option to `langohr.consumers/subscribe`:

 {% gist %}

 TBD: describe what happens when exclusivity property is violated and how to handle it.

-### Using multiple consumers per queue
+### Using Multiple Consumers Per Queue

 TBD

 ### Cancelling a Consumer

 {% gist %}

-To cancel a particular consumer, use {% yard_link AMQP::Consumer#cancel %} method.
-To cancel a default queue consumer, use {% yard_link AMQP::Queue#unsubscribe %}.
+To cancel a particular consumer, use ``.
+To cancel a default queue consumer, use ``.

-### Message acknowledgements
+### Message Acknowledgements

 Consumer applications — applications that receive and process messages ‚ may occasionally fail to process individual messages, or will just crash.
 There is also the possibility of network issues causing problems.
 This raises a question — "When should the AMQP broker remove messages from queues?"